 If what you want is to become a private tutor and give Spanish lessons from time to time to earn some pocket money, the path is less convoluted and offers two options.
 You could join a company that offers academic tutoring, or set off independently.

 What are some companies that offer Spanish tutoring?

 But be aware that you will need to have a bachelor’s degree, and possibly even a master’s degree, and official proof of your Spanish language capability to tutor for the most reputable companies.

 And you might be expected to pass an entrance exam as well, testing your written and oral skills.
 Your Spanish level will be scrutinized!

 Don’t go down this path unless you have an advanced level of Spanish!

-Register for an online platform like Superprof, fill out your profile with your experience and your teaching style.
+One very effective way to find students for your Spanish lessons is to register for an online platform like Superprof, fill out your profile with your experience and your teaching style.

 Join the discussion: what essential qualities must a Spanish teacher have?

 Being Bilingual in Spanish

 Studying the language of Cervantes to give Spanish lessons isn’t necessary for everyone; some people are bilingual and thus have the possibility of skipping over the learning and certifying processes described above.